 3. Avoid Sun Exposure

-It is strongly recommended to keep the treated area shaded from sun exposure until the healing process is complete; this includes both natural sunlight and the use of sunbeds.
+It is strongly recommended to keep the treated area protected from sun exposure until the healing process is complete; this includes both natural sunlight and the use of sunbeds.
 As mentioned previously, the treatment area will already be tender and delicate, so exposure to the sun will only intensify this and increase the likelihood of complications.
+We recommend taking the same aftercare precautions for our cosmetic tattoo removal in Milton Keynes.

 If you have opted for semi-permanent eyebrows or eyeliner, wearing large sunglasses when in direct sunlight will provide adequate protection.
 Lips are somewhat harder to protect; an oversized brimmed hat may be able to shade the face, but you should avoid the use of sunbeds altogether.